scarimp/allan_donkey_car/readme.md

-(04/02/2019) Allan  add  the project on the car the python  with uPyCraft IDE:
+(04/02/2019) Allan  add  the python  project on the car developed with uPyCraft IDE:
 ---------------------------------------------